Cities » Chicago

-The Chicagoland area is home to some of America’s largest corporations, including Boeing, Motarola, United Airlines, Aon, Allstate, Kraft Foods, Walgreens, and McDonald’s (including the Golden Arches’ famous Hamburger University).
+The Chicagoland area is home to some of America’s largest corporations, including Boeing, Motorola, United Airlines, Aon, Allstate, Kraft Foods, Walgreens, and McDonald’s (including the Golden Arches famous Hamburger University).
 It is also home to one of the busiest airports in the world, Chicago O’Hare.

-Chicago contains 16,500 public housing units for seniors and families across the city.
+Chicago contains 16,000 public housing units for seniors and families across the city.
 This provides 20,000 families and individuals places to live.
 Chicago public housing is currently undergoing “the plan for transformation,” the largest and most ambitious redevelopment effort of public housing in the history of the United States.

 Did You Know That…

 Chicago has 28 sister cities including Warsaw (Poland), Osaka (Japan), Casablanca (Morocco), Bogotá (Colombia), and Delhi (India).

 Chicago loves its food.
 It is known for deep dish pizza, Italian Beef, and the Chicago style hot dog.
 Chicago’s love for food reaches its pinnacle every June with, “The Taste of Chicago”.
 Over 3.5 million people will attend this 10 day event.
 This is the largest free food festival in the world.

 Chicago is known as “The Neighborhood City”.
 The metropolis is divided into 77 distinct neighborhoods, each with its own name and identity.

 The Cubs haven’t won a World Series title since 1908, the longest such run of frustration in major sports history.